martivj/IdiotCardGame/README.md

 ```

 When a game is finished, the player is prompted to save a replay file.
 The replays are stored as `.txt` files in the [`replays`](./idiotCardGame/replays/) folder in the project directory, and can be exported to another location if desired.

+### Building binaries

+To build a standalone executable, start by running the following command:

+- `mvn javafx:jlink`

+Next, depending on your operating system, run either of the following commands:

+- `mvn jpackage:jpackage -Pwindows`
+- `mvn jpackage:jpackage -Pmac`
+- `mvn jpackage:jpackage -Plinux`

+The executable will then be located in the `target/dist` folder.

 ## Additional Documentation